mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 STEP 2: INSTALL DRIVES Once you have your basic hull complete, it is time to start filling it!
 The first items to add are the engines so the ship is able to move through space.
 These are divided into maneuver and jump drives.
 Maneuver drives use gravitic technology that pushes the ship through space – it is these that give a ship its Thrust score.
 Jump drives are special systems that allow a ship to travel faster-than-light across interstellar distances.

 To fit a maneuver drive, consult the Thrust Potential table and decide what Thrust score you want your ship to have.
-The figure below that Thrust score shows what percentage of the ship’s hull the maneuver drive requires.
+The figure below that Thrust score shows what percentage of the ship's hull the maneuver drive requires.

 Maneuver drives are limited by TL, as shown on the table.
 You cannot select a maneuver or reaction drive with a higher TL than the shipyard that is building it.
 So, for example, a TL9 shipyard can only install maneuver drives that are a maximum of Thrust 1.

 Maneuver drives cost MCr2 per ton.

 Jump drives follow a very similar pattern.
-Select the jump score you wish your ship to have and use the Jump Potential table to find the percentage of the ship’s hull that the jump drive will consume, then add 5 tons.
+Select the jump score you wish your ship to have and use the Jump Potential table to find the percentage of the ship's hull that the jump drive will consume, then add 5 tons.

 A jump drive must be a minimum of 10 tons.